Arihant-A/Arihant_1/a/README.md

 **Code Walkthrough:**

-- `always @ (*)` - The `*` is a wildcard sensitivity list.
-It tells the simulator: "re-evaluate this block whenever *any* input signal changes."
-This is the correct and recommended way to write combinational logic in Verilog.
-A common mistake is writing `always @ (sel)` which would miss changes on `i0` and `i1`, creating simulation-synthesis mismatch.
+- `always @ (*)` – The `*` denotes a wildcard sensitivity list, telling the simulator to evaluate the block whenever there is any change on its inputs.
+This is the right way to code combinational logic in Verilog; it is generally wrong to write `always @ (sel)` as it ignores changes on `i0` and `i1`, resulting in a simulation/synthesis mismatch.
-- `output reg y` - Even though the MUX is combinational, `y` is declared as `reg` because it is assigned inside an `always` block.
-This does **not** mean a flip-flop will be inferred - the `always @(*)` prevents that.
-Yosys will correctly synthesize this as a pure combinational path.
+- `output reg y` – Despite the multiplexer being combinational, `y` is defined as `reg` since it is assigned inside an `always` block.
+However, this **does not** imply that a flip-flop will be inferred due to the use of `always @(*)`.
+Yosys will infer a pure combinational path from this Verilog description.
-- The logic is a simple **if-else** which Verilog synthesis tools universally map to a MUX cell.
-The name "good_mux" itself is pedagogical - it contrasts against a "bad_mux" (not in this lab) that uses an incomplete sensitivity list.
+- The logic in this example follows a simple **if-else** statement which is mapped to a MUX by all Verilog synthesis tools.
+The module name `good_mux` has a didactic purpose here, distinguishing it from a `bad_mux` (not shown in this lab) using an incomplete sensitivity list.
+-
 **Testbench Walkthrough (`tb_good_mux.v`):**

 ```verilog